brunomaga/brunomaga.github.io/index.md

 I have been playing waterpolo for most of my life, the last 10 years with [Lausanne Waterpolo](https://lausannenatation.ch/section/waterpolo/) and [Cambridge City Waterpolo](https://www.cambridgewaterpolo.co.uk/) clubs.
 I am also a big fan of winter sports, particularly skiing and snowboarding, and I feel lucky to live close to many great ski resorts in Switzerland.
 I also enjoy cooking and hope one day my cooking skills reach very high standards.

 As a general rule, I prefer not to be addressed by my academic title or surname (e.g. *"Dear Dr Bruno"* or *"Dear Mr Magalhaes"*).
-I believe education is about knowledge and not academic titles.
+I believe education is about knowledge and not diplomas.
 So addressing me simply by my first name (*"Hi Bruno"*) is perfectly fine :)